samiux/samiux.github.io/broken-2020-1.md

 According to ```check.py```, we know that if there are more than 2 files in the ```/home/alice/script``` directory, ```hack.sh``` will be ran.
 Meanwhile, the cron job will be running on one minute interval.

-An empty file is created on ```/home/alice/script``` directory and wait for one minute to see what it will happen.
+An empty file is created on ```/home/alice/script``` directory and wait for one minute to see what will be happened.

 ```bash
 cd /home/alice/script